Skip to content

 publish

-Usage: eitri publish [options]
+eitri publish -e [environment-id] [options]

 Publishes the current version in the selected environment.